 Vehicle Type and Weight

-Vehicle type and expected load are another factor that determine the thickness of the driveway.
-Residential driveways usually manage the normal passenger cars, so they do not need thickness more than 4 inches.
+Vehicle type and expected load are other factors that determine the thickness of the driveway.
+Residential driveways usually manage the normal passenger cars, so they do not need a thickness of more than 4 inches.

 Climate Condition